 Even away from the gym, PerformancePro has played a significant role in Alex’s life.
-He very recently married a Physiotherapist he met working here and now has two children!
+He married a Physiotherapist he met working here and now has two children!

 Needless to say, their lives tend to revolve around training and talking shop.
 Alex still loves his boxing, both watching and training occasionally, but his main focus sport-wise is weightlifting.
-His wife is from New Zealand, so they do manage to escape with lots of travelling over the last few years.
+His wife is from New Zealand, so they are looking for an opportunity to visit again now that the pandemic has subsided.

 Typically Alex trains 4-5 times per week with 1 to 2 longer weightlifting sessions (up to 2hrs).
 The other sessions fit around training other people.
 In the past, Alex has trained twice per day 4/5 days per week, but he has other more pressing priorities these days!